tomsbakery/starter-ops/README.md

 ## Usage

 It's not as easy to test the `/oven` endpoint, which is the one listening for the webhook configured earlier.
-To confirm that that is working as expected, do two things in the GitHub web UI:
+To confirm that this primary functionality of the application is working as expected, do two things in the GitHub web UI:

 1. Create a new empty public repository within the organization
 2. Create a new public repository within the organization with the option to include a default `README.md` file selected